HosamShaban/Cinema-Stream/README.md

 # Cinema Stream

-Cinema Stream is a online movie and TV series streaming web application built with Django that allows users to register, browse, search, watch trailers, save favorites, write reviews, and manage their profile.
+Cinema Stream is a online movie and TV series streaming web application built with Django that allows users to register, browse, search, save favorites, write reviews, and manage their profile.
 The platform provides a modern, responsive, Netflix-inspired experience while remaining lightweight and secure.
 The application demonstrates core Django concepts (authentication, models, class-based views, forms, admin customization, REST API, AJAX, security, and deployment) in a real-world context.
 Watch, rate, review, and save your favorite movies & series – all in one beautiful, responsive, and lightning-fast web app!

 ![Django](https://img.shields.io/badge/Django-5.0+-092E20?style=for-the-badge&logo=django&logoColor=white)